Strategic Intelligence

 Practical Implementation of Threat Intelligence

-The practical implementation of cyberthreat intelligence begins with defining clear objectives and gathering relevant data from a variety of internal and external sources.
+The practical implementation of cyber threat intelligence begins with defining clear objectives and gathering relevant data from a variety of internal and external sources.
 Once analyzed, the data can be used to generate actionable intelligence designed to integrate into the existing cybersecurity program.

 Integrating Threat Intelligence into Your Cybersecurity Strategy